spiral/docs/docs/en/container/scopes.md

 ## Fibers support

-The container supports PHP 8.2 fibers.
-The static class `\Spiral\Core\ContainerScope::getContainer()` will return the correct container instance for the current fiber and scope, enabling seamless integration with fibers.
+The container supports the creation of parallel independent scopes, which are safe to use with fibers.